mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 <!-- NOTE: How much of this needs to be relayed earlier in the Design chapter to explain design decision?
 A LOT - MOVE THIS? -->

-Taking a broad view of the activity and goals of participant and myself, we can identify with wider and narrower frames including:
+Activity Theory allows researchers to identify intersecting or nested systems of activity with varied goals.
+Taking a holistic view of goals of the game making activity, we can identify the larger and smaller scale objectives of systems of varied scale.
+These include:

-- very wide - learning computing skills and concepts as a home education project
+- larger - learning computing skills and concepts as a home education project
-- very wide - participating with other home educators in a creative environment and thus building team and communication skills
+- larger - participating with other home educators in a creative environment and thus building team and communication skills
-- very wide - learning transferable design skills and processes
+- larger - learning transferable design skills and processes
-- wide - creating a game which is fun to play and communicate an environmental theme
+- large - creating a game which is fun to play and communicate an environmental theme
 - medium - identifying and implementing key game features (Game Design Patterns) to add to the games
-- narrow - creating, changing and transporting game assets to enact or change GDPs
+- smaller - creating, changing and transporting game assets to enact or change GDPs
-- narrow - implementing or changing code constructs to enact or change GDPs
+- smaller - implementing or changing code constructs to enact or change GDPs

 In the last chapter we explored inclusive pedagogical methods that helped participants become part of an emerging community of game makers.
 In that community-focused analysis, the unit of activity/ analysis was the creation by individuals learners or pairs of an engaging game with an additional goal of exploring an environmental concept.
 This section analyses a sub-activity system to the creation of the whole game, namely the implementation of individual game design patterns.